Losing an eye: Enucleation and prosthetic eye FAQ

 What Is Enucleation?

 Enucleation is surgical removal of an entire eye.
-The muscles that were attached to the outside of the eyeball to control its movement and other tissues that surrounded the eye within the bony socket of the skull are left intact.
+The muscles that were attached to the outside of the eye to control its movement and other tissues that surrounded the eye within the bony socket of the skull are left intact.

 These muscles are attached to a round (marble-like) implant that replaces the tissue volume lost when the eye is removed.
 Attaching them to the implant offers the patient some movement of the artificial eye after surgery.